Samford Debate Institute

 Other misc things:

 1. A dropped argument is a true argument.
 If an argument is dropped, I have a lower threshold for good impact calculus/extension of the argument.
 To a certain extent, I will vote on cheapshots although that is becoming less true as I get more grumpy.
-The bar for cheapshots is becomes much higher for me lately.
+The bar for cheapshots is becoming much higher for me lately.

 2. I am very flowcentric.
 This is probably the only place that I'll intervene.
 Do not ask me to not flow, because I probably won't listen to you.
 Please do line-by-line.
 If you don't, I'll be frustrated and less likely to buy new extrapolations of arguments.
 Your speaker points will definitely drop if you don't do line-by-line.
 I'm not a huge fan of overviews at all (you can thank Lindsey Shook for beating that out of me).
 I am unlikely to yell clear at you if I cannot understand you.

 3. Debate Decorum: I expect some degree of civility and politeness between you and your opponent.
 I know that things get heated in debates, and that it's sometimes easy to forget that it's just a debate (I was certainly guilty of this more than a few times as a competitor) but I think it's important to remember that this is an academic activity and ultimately a community where we try to have a clash of a variety of diverse ideas.
 If you forget this fact, it's likely to show in your speaker points.
 If things get particularly egregious (shouting racial slurs at your opponent, physically harming or intimidating your opponents, etc etc) (which I don't ever anticipate happening, but I want to put this here so I reserve the right to do this if need be) I will intervene and you will lose.
 That being said, show me that you care.
 Show me that you know things, that you've done research on this topic, that you want to win, and that debate matters to you.
 I love this activity and if you also love it I want to know that.